Academic Catalog

 Student Accessibility Services

-Ithaca College seeks to ensure that all students have access to its programs and activities.
-Student Accessibility Services assists students in accessing reasonable accommodations and in determining which accommodations are appropriate.
+Ithaca College seeks to ensure that all students with disabilities have access to its programs and activities.
+Student Accessibility Services assists disabled students in accessing reasonable accommodations and in determining which accommodations are appropriate.

-Reasonable accommodations may include, but are not limited to, testing modifications, academic accommodations such as note-taking support, adaptive technology, materials in alternate format, special housing arrangements and referral for other support services.
+Reasonable accommodations may include, but are not limited to, testing modifications, academic accommodations such as note-taking support, assistive technology, materials in alternate formats, housing or dining changes, and referral for other support, resources, services, and offices.

-For additional contact and location information, visit the Student Accessibility Services website or call 607-274-1005.
+For additional information, visit the Student Accessibility Services website or call 607-274-1005.

 Peer Tutoring and Coaching Services